olton/mina-node-monitor/README.md

 I use an external interface with a 3085 port and restrictions by iptables for connecting.

 ### Install server app
-To install server app, copy files from `src` folder to your server to any folder convenient for you (for example copy to `~/node-monitor` in a home directory).
+To install server app, copy files from `server` folder to your server to any folder convenient for you (for example copy to `~/node-monitor` in a home directory).

 #### Dependencies
 To run server app, you must install two dependencies: